Why lifelong lllearning is important

 The ability to learn is essential for motivation and human happiness.
 Curiosity and learning, whether directed toward issues of personal interest or professional advancement, may lead to a more rewarding and multidimensional existence.
 Furthermore, health research studies reveal that an active and curious mind helps to avoid age-related memory loss and cognitive decline.

-Perhaps intuitively, when someone goes back to school, the bottom line is to better themselves, but it has more to do with enriching their life other than simply advancing their education.
+Perhaps intuitively, when someone goes back to school, the bottom line is to better themselves, but it has more to do with enriching their life apart from simply advancing their education.
 The decision to engage in lifelong learning is more of a habit that embeds itself in yourself so that you become more active, curious and feel more satisfied with your life.

 By now, you must have got the answer to the question of what lifelong learning is.
 The reality is that every human being is a lifelong learner as he/she continuously gains knowledge irrespective of whether they are consciously seeking it.